 In addition to my work with Wichana, I also am a Board member of Community Voices Heard, a multiracial social and economic justice organization led by low-income women of color in New York State.
-I am proud to contribute my skills to the Board of The Working Theater of New York City, an organization that creates theater specifically for, about and with everyday workers.
-Finally, as co-leader of Irvington Activists, I helped organize our local community to successfully achieve many goals and objectives in the areas of politics, support for vulnerable communities and environmental concerns.
+Finally, as co-founder of Irvington Activists, I helped organize our local community to successfully achieve many goals and objectives in the areas of politics, support for vulnerable communities and environmental concerns.

 KAYA KANTI ALTA

 I am an indigenous Kichwa woman, born and raised in the Santa Bárbara Community and I currently live in the El Coco neighborhood of Cotacachi.

 I was awarded a full scholarship with the Hanns Seidel Foundation (as part of a program for indigenous students and for academic recognition), with which I was able to study at the Pontifical Catholic University of Ecuador.
 The University and Foundation training allowed me to adapt to various fields of medicine.
 I currently work as an Expert for the Provision and Quality of Services of the District 10D03 Cotacachi-Health, which is in charge of the provision of services of the 14 Health Centers distributed throughout the Cotacachi County.
 In addition, I work as Coordinator of Social Activities of K'allam'p, managing the office and projects that are carried out in Ecuador.